ctphoenix/Python-Course-Material/chapter6.md

 In this case study, we have prepared step-by-step instructions for you on how to prepare plots in Bokeh, a library designed for simple interactive plotting.
 We will demonstrate Bokeh by continuing the analysis of Scotch whiskies.

 *** =instructions
-- Adapt the given code to define a function `location_plot(title, colors)`.
-This function takes a `string` title and a list of colors corresponding to each distillery and outputs a Bokeh plot of each distillery by latitude and longitude.
+- Adapt the given code from the beginning to `show(fig)` in order to define a function `location_plot(title, colors)`.
+This function takes a string `title` and a list of colors corresponding to each distillery and outputs a Bokeh plot of each distillery by latitude and longitude.
 As the cursor hovers over each point, it displays the distillery name, latitude, and longitude.
 - `whisky.Region` is a `pandas` column containing the regional group membership for each distillery.
-Use a list comprehension to make a list of the value of `region_colors` for each distillery and store this list as `region_cols`.
+Make a list consisting of the value of `region_colors` for each distillery, and store this list as `region_cols`.
-- `location_plot` is stored from the last exercise.
-Use it to plot each distillery, colored by its regional grouping.
+- Use `location_plot` to plot each distillery, colored by its regional grouping.

 *** =hint
 - Remember to define the function!